 - The clasp portion will go on the post (in a double gate setup it will go on the adjoining gate half in the center) with the larger padlock hole facing the bottom.
-Use the smaller supplied self-tapping screws to mount the clasp portion to the post. - The arm portion will go on the gate frame.
-Line it up to intercept the clasp and affix to the gate frame using the smaller self-tapping screws provided.
+Use the smaller supplied self -tapping screws to mount the clasp portion to the post. - The latch will install as shown in Figure 26.
+The arm will go on your gate frame while the clasp or catch goes on your post. - Line it up to intercept the clasp and affix to the gate frame using the smaller self-tapping screws provided.
+The arm will be close to the edge on the Traditional grade 1.5" gate frames, but they will fit.
+If you are concerned about fitment, you can pre-drill a smaller pilot hole to locate the self-tapping screw when attach the arm.